sparklemotion/nokogiri/CONTRIBUTING.md

 Previously we made some effort to move towards `yard` but that work was stopped (and the decision record can be found at [RFC: convert to use `yard` for documentation](https://github.com/sparklemotion/nokogiri/issues/1996)).

-I would prefer docstrings to be in `RDoc::Markup` format, though simple docstrings may be in Markdown (using `:markup: markdown`).
+Docstrings should be in `RDoc::Markup` format, though simple docstrings may be in Markdown (using `:markup: markdown`).

 If you submit pull requests that improve documentation, **I will happily merge them** and credit you in the CHANGELOG.

 Some guidelines (see [lib/nokogiri/xml/node.rb](lib/nokogiri/xml/node.rb) and [ext/nokogiri/xml/node.c](ext/nokogiri/xml/node.c) for examples):

-- use `:call-seq:` to:
+- Use `:call-seq:` to ...
   - note the return type of the method whenever possible, e.g. `:call-seq: upcase(name) → String`
-  - to name all the aliases of a method
+  - name all the aliases of a method
-  - to indicate block/yield usage of a method
+  - indicate block/yield usage of a method
-- briefly explain the purpose of the method, what it returns, and what side effects it has
+- Briefly explain the purpose of the method, what it returns, and what side effects it has
-- use a `[Parameters]` definition to note the expected types of all the parameters as a bulleted list
+- Use a `[Parameters]` definition to note the expected types of all the parameters as a bulleted list
-- use a `[Returns]` definition to note the return type
+- Use a `[Returns]` definition to note the return type
-- use a `[Yields]` definition to note the block parameters
+- Use a `[Yields]` definition to note the block parameters
-- use a `⚠` character to warn the user about tricky usage
+- Use a `⚠` character to warn the user about tricky usage
-- use a `💡` character to call attention to important notes
+- Use a `💡` character to call attention to important notes
 - `See also:` should be used to call out related methods
-- `Since` should be used to indicate the version that code was introduced
+- `Since` should be used to indicate the version in which the code was introduced
-- prefer to show nuanced behavior in code examples, rather than by explaining it
+- Prefer to **show** nuanced behavior in code examples, rather than try to explain it in prose.

 ### Code

-I don't feel very strongly about code style, but when possible I follow [Shopify's Ruby Style Guide](https://shopify.github.io/ruby-style-guide/), and for C and Java code I use the `astyle` settings laid out in `/rakelib/format.rake`.
+I don't feel very strongly about code style, but this project follows [Shopify's Ruby Style Guide](https://shopify.github.io/ruby-style-guide/), and for C and Java code the project uses the `astyle` configuration laid out in `/rakelib/format.rake`.

-You can format the C, Java, and Ruby code with `rake format`.
+You can auto-format the C, Java, and Ruby code with `rake format`.

-There are likely some pending Rubocop rules in `.rubocop_todo.yml` which I'd be happy to merge if you enabled them and submit a pull request.
+There are some pending Rubocop rules in `.rubocop_todo.yml`.
+If you'd like to fix them up, I will happily merge your pull request.

-No, I don't want to talk to you about any of the style choices.
+No, I don't want to debate any of the style choices.

 ## How Continuous Integration ("CI") is configured